-ICU Patient Care
+ICU Patient Care BD

 In the intensive care unit people are constantly looked after and monitored by a highly specialised team, which includes consultants, physiotherapists, dieticians and nurses, each of them with specialist knowledge and skills.
-Specially trained nurses provide round-the-clock care and monitoring, and there is a high ratio of nurses to patients – each person in ICU is usually assigned his or her own ‘named’ nurse.
+Specially trained nurses provide round-the-clock care and monitoring, and there is a high ratio of nurses to patients – each person in ICU Patient Care BD is usually assigned his or her own ‘named’ nurse.

-ICU nurses play a vital role in the patient’s care, including the following:
+We play a vital role in the patient’s care, including the following:

 - Taking regular blood tests